JulienCHATEAU/SWAutoPlay/README.md

 | RunCount            | An integer                        |
 | StartStage          | An integer                        |
 | HoH                 | A boolean                         |

-Then you just have to run the project with Android Studio and the bot will be launched

 However that's a tedious way to use this application.
 A Graphical User Interface is provided to make it easier : [SWAutoPlay_GUI](https://github.com/JulienCHATEAU/SWAutoPlay_GUI)